Half Block For-Credit Offerings

 Description: This class will deepen understanding of basic concepts important for success in organic chemistry: Lewis structures, hybridized atomic orbitals, VSEPR theory, resonance structures, and acid-base chemistry.
 An introduction to drawing and interpreting three-dimensional bond-line representations of organic molecules will also be provided.

-Instructor: Matt Cooney, Director of the GIS Center
+Instructor: Matt Cooney, GIS Technical Director

 Instructor: Alistaire Tallent, Associate Professor

 Description: Taught in France.
-Prerequisite: Must be enrolled in French Semester.
+Prerequisite: Must be enrolled in French Semester. .5 unit

-Instructor: Srda Popovic, Distinguished Visiting Instructor, and Slobodan Djinovic, Distinguished Visiting Instructor
+Instructor: Srda Popovic, Distinguished Visiting Instructor and Slobodan Djinovic, Distinguished Visiting Instructor

-Instructor: Inger Bull, Visiting Instructor
+Instructor: Max Sarkowsky, Visiting Instructor

-Instructor: Heather Kelley, Career Center
+Instructor: Brett Woodard, Director, Career Center

 Instructor: Adam Light, Assistant Professor